Klopp shuts down questions on taking Germany job as Liverpool boss is mooted as possible successor to Low | Goal.com

 Jurgen Klopp has ruled out the possibility of taking over from Joachim Low as manager of Germany after this summer’s European Championship, with the Liverpool boss fully committed to his contract at Anfield.

-“If that's the question you want to ask, if I'm available for the job: no,” Klopp has said.
+“If that's the question you want to ask, if I'm available for the job: no,” Klopp told reporters when quizzed on links to the Germany job at a press conference to preview Liverpool’s Champions League clash with RB Leipzig on Wednesday.

 “Logi Low did an incredible job for so many years.
 One of the most successful.
 I understand he wants to have this highlight of a Euros.
 And then someone else will do a job.
 Lots of good German managers.”